A practical two-day training course in facilitating and coaching with Appreciative Inquiry

 Andy’s AI clients in the private, public and voluntary sectors include:

-Make the next course happen in your city!
+Make the next course happen in your city, wherever you are in the world!

-If you have four or five like-minded colleagues who also want to learn Appreciative Inquiry facilitation skills, why not club together to bring me to your city?
-A core group of five or six is usually enough to justify me putting on an open course, as it will attract more participants.
+If you have at least five like-minded colleagues who also want to learn Appreciative Inquiry facilitation skills, why not club together to bring me to your city?
+A core group of six is usually enough to justify me putting on an open course, as it will attract more participants.
 I’ll run the course even for five of you as long as I don’t make a loss!
-Contact me at email@example.com if this might appeal.
+Contact me at firstname.lastname@example.org if this might appeal.

 In-house Appreciative Inquiry training